 Climate change project for CBK Groningen

-Alejandro, Enid and Thomas are prepairing the start of a new project for CBK Groningen.
-They do research within this subject and speak with inhabitants, policy makers and academics in Groningen city and province.
-Their mission is to create an idea about the future of the area in dialogue with inhabitants and organisations in fragile areas of Groningen.
+Alejandro, Enid and Thomas prepared the start of a new project for CBK Groningen.
+They did research within this subject and spoke with inhabitants, policy makers and academics in Groningen city and province.
+Their mission was to create an idea about the future of the area in dialogue with inhabitants and organisations in fragile areas of Groningen.
 And of course with the artistic freedom of artists in mind!

-The team of students has the challenging task to gather information on the subject from various angles and to present their results in a accessible and interesting way.
-The first ambitious plans have been made and the team is preparing to make a documentary!
+The team of students had the challenging task to gather information on the subject from various angles and to present their results in a accessible and interesting way.
+The team eventually made an interesting documentary which they shared with CBK and the other stakeholders.

 About the organisation